YoshiDesign/doublevision/README.md

 - GPIO with libgpiod
 - Computer Vision with OpenCV2

-CMakeLists.txt included for easy compiling.
+CMakeLists.txt included for easy builds.

 ### Dynamic Libraries